 Under provisional admission, students may take a maximum of 12 graduate hours and must maintain a minimum GPA of 3.00.
-Regular admission status is granted once this requirement is met; students not meeting the GPA requirement are not eligible to take additional classes.
+Regular admission status may be granted once this requirement is met; students not meeting the GPA requirement are not eligible to take additional classes.
+See school specific admission requirements.